 In this era of business, it’s high time to switch to some quick warm-up.
-The combination of 12 poses of Surya Namaskar proves to be a quick energizing yoga exercise that can easily fit in the time trouble.
-Surya Namaskar benefits the human body by synchronizing the body cycle with the solar cycle, which runs at approximately twelve and quarter years.
+The combination of 12 poses of Surya Namaskar proves to be a quick energizing yoga exercise that can easily fit into the time trouble.
+Surya Namaskar benefits the human body by synchronizing the body cycle with the solar cycle, which runs for approximately twelve and a quarter years.

-Surya Namaskar or Sun Salutation is an integration of twelve dynamic yoga asanas and postures which are performed in a sequence along with Surya Namaskar Mantra associated with each of the 12 poses of Surya Namaskar.
-Surya Namaskar charges the body just by a quick yogic workout by harmonizing the physical cycle of a human body with that of the sun.
+Surya Namaskar or Sun Salutation is an integration of twelve dynamic yoga asanas and postures which are performed in a sequence along with the Surya Namaskar Mantra associated with each of the 12 steps of Surya Namaskar.
+Surya Namaskar charges the body just by a quick yogic workout by harmonizing the physical cycle of the human body with that of the sun.

 How to do Surya Namaskar (Sun Salutation)?

 Surya Namaskar is performed by practicing 12 poses of Surya Namaskar while facing the sunrise.
 Sun Salutation Mantras may accompany the Surya Namaskar.
 The Chants chime in the body, mind, and breath ultimately leading to spiritual harmony along with the physical power.

 Sun Salutation A (Video)

 Sun Salutation B (Video)

 Surya Namaskar is performed in the following twelve steps: